KalpeshKalsariya/GoogleLoginDemo/README.md

 After a user signs in with Google, you can get the user’s basic profile information: their name, profile image URL, and email address.

-//
-//  ViewController.swift
-//  GoogleLoginDemo
-//
-//  Created by  Kalpesh on 22/03/24.
-//

 import UIKit
 import GoogleSignIn